lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         1. `Use module classpath`: _your-rcs-connector-module-name_

-            Here, you reference the module created from your existing connector's scripts—so that the debugger looks for the breakpoints set only in those files.
+            Here, you reference the module created from your existing connector's scripts—so that the debugger looks for the breakpoints positions only in those files.

-        1. The end result may look similar to this:
+        1. The end result may look similar to the following:

             <img alt="Run/Debug Configurations Window in IntelliJ" src="README_files/intellij.debug-configuration.png" width="1024" />